SaRedfiche/model-optimization-workshop/README.md

 ## License

-This workshop is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.